 Through solutions like remote monitoring, you are able to automate many of these processes by having continuous data on your equipment.
 You can log the temperature of your walk-in cooler, freezer cases, fryers, and other pieces of equipment constantly and show these numbers to a health inspector, effectively removing temperature logs from key pieces of equipment and removing human error from your reporting.
 You are also able to better protect your equipment from breakdowns by seeing the signs of a malfunction before a piece of equipment goes down, catching hundred-dollar repairs before they turn into thousand-dollar mistakes.

 Remote monitoring can be used in food service in many different scenarios, including:

-With a solution like vx Observe, you can display a dashboard (seen below) on any computer or mobile device to gain insights into maintenance issues, open alarms (e.g., when your cooler is over temperature), and more.
+With Accruent's solution, you can display a dashboard (seen below) on any computer or mobile device to gain insights into maintenance issues, open alarms (e.g., when your cooler is over temperature), and more.